 RJA provides various benefits to the firm to assist the firm with the costs of associating or transitioning representatives to the RJA platform (referred to as "Transition Assistance").
 The proceeds of such Transition Assistance payments are intended to be used for a variety of purposes, including but not necessarily limited to, providing working capital to assist in funding representatives' business, technology set-up fees, and staffing support associated with moving accounts.
-The amount of Transition Assistance is based upon at least in part, assets under custody on the RJA platform.
-The receipt of this Transition Assistance creates a conflict of interest as it creates a financial incentive for the firm to recommend that its clients maintain their accounts with RJA.
+The amount of Transition Assistance is based upon at least in part, assets under custody on the RJA platform The firm's advisory representatives do not receive any part of this additional compensation.
+The Firm is required to pay back a portion of such transition assistance in the event the firm's assets at RJA fall below a certain threshold or in the event the Firm terminates its relationship with RJA.
+The receipt of this transition assistance along with the consequences of triggering events which would require a return of a portion of such assistance back to RJA as well as RJA's custodial relationship with affiliated broker-dealer LFF, creates a financial incentive for the firm to recommend Raymond James programs or products and to continue its relationship with RJA.
 LFAS attempts to mitigate these conflicts of interest by evaluating and recommending that clients use RJA's platform and services based on the benefits that such services and platform rather than the Transition Assistance that is received by the firm.
 LFAS considers RJA's expense, fee structure and the overall services provided when recommending or requiring that clients maintain accounts with RJA.
-However, clients should be aware of this conflict and take it into consideration in making a decision whether to custody their assets in an account at RJA.
+However, clients should be aware of this conflict and take it into consideration in deciding whether to custody their assets in an account at RJA.